infinitered/gluegun/docs/toolbox-patching.md

 > This is an **async** function.

-Allows inserting next to, deleting, and replacing strings in a given file.
+Allows inserting next to, deleting, and replacing strings or regular expression in a given file.
 If `insert` is already present in the file, it won't change the file, unless you also pass through `force: true`.

 ```js
 await toolbox.patching.patch('config.txt', { insert: 'Jamon', before: 'Something else' })